Extech Electrical Troubleshooting Kit

 Stock Check Availability

-The Extech Electrical Troubleshooting Kit includes all necessary tools to test for electrical applications.
+The Extech Electrical Troubleshooting Kit includes all the necessary tools to test for electrical applications.
 The circuit breaker finder quickly locates circuit breakers with an audible and visible alert.
-The variable sensitivity adjustement is used to pinpoint the correct circuit breaker.
+The variable sensitivity adjustment is used to pinpoint the correct circuit breaker.
 Bright red and green LED indicators help users determine if the outlet is correctly wired and identifies six fault conditions.

 The continuity tester/wire tracer alerts users via the bright flashing LED and loud pulsating beeper.
 The remote probe with flashing red or green LED allows users to trace up to three cables.
 The instrument clips on and hangs from the cable(s) under test without support.